Selection of courses

 There is both, an English and a German version.
-You can change to the respective language in the top right corner.
+You can change the language in the top right corner of the window.
 Please keep in mind that not all courses have translated titles and content.
-The course language however, is stated on the right of the course description.
+The course language however, is stated on the right in the course description.

-- Choose the right semester and the department “Political and Social Sciences“ (Politik- und Sozialwissenschaften)
+- Choose the right semester (on the top right) and then the department “Political and Social Sciences“ (Politik- und Sozialwissenschaften)

 - BA students (undergraduate) click on "Bachelor" underneath the top section titled "Otto Suhr Institute for Political Science" (Otto-Suhr-Institut für Politikwissenschaft) and then choose Political Science and the newest study regulation, for example "Political Science (2019 study regulations)" (Politikwissenschaft (Studienordnung 2019)).

 - MA students (graduate), respectively, click on "Master", choose Political Science and also the newest study regulation.

 Again, if you want to find only those classes that are being offered in English (or any other language), please navigate around the right-hand side of the webpage and click on the arrow button next to the "search now" button.
 It will give you the option of "advanced search".
 You may then choose further filters.
 However, be aware that results might differ from different ways of searching for classes.

 Note: The course catalogue for the Winter term will not go online before September; the course catalogue for the Summer term usually goes online in late February or March.
 Please use an older course catalogue to do finish you Learning Agreement Before the Mobility, should you have to provide your university with one before course catalogues are being released.
 You can then change your selection in the first weeks of the term.